-One of the areas in which we work is supporting leaders to become more effective.
 Whether you are a new or a highly experienced leader, having effective personal time management strategies is key to personal and organisational effectiveness.
 This personal competency will support effective decision making; particularly when the pressures of leadership mount up.
 Further to this, if your organisation has effective time management strategies then there is a higher likelihood that your organisation will be a high performing one.

 The Eisenhower Matrix

 In this excellent post Eric Sheninger explores the connection between time management and how better decisions make better leaders.
 He draws together these threads using a time management strategy called the Eisenhower Matrix.